Paisley North (Scottish Parliament constituency): Electoral region

-The region covers the West Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, most of the Renfrewshire council area, most of the East Dunbartonshire council area, part of the Argyll and Bute council area and part of the North Ayrshire council area.
+The region covered the West Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, most of the Renfrewshire council area, most of the East Dunbartonshire council area, part of the Argyll and Bute council area and part of the North Ayrshire council area.

 Constituency boundaries

-The Paisley North constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, the Westminster (House of Commons) constituency was abolished in favour of new constituencies.
+The Paisley North constituency was created for the first election to the Scottish Parliament in 1999, using the name and boundaries of the existing Paisley North constituency of the UK House of Commons.
+Ahead of the 2005 United Kingdom general election, House of Commons constituencies were altered, whilst the existing Scottish Parliament constituencies were retained.

-Council areas

-The Holyrood constituency was within the Renfrewshire council area.
+Paisley North was entirely within the Renfrewshire council area.
 The rest of the Renfrewshire area was covered by the Paisley South, West Renfrewshire and Glasgow Govan constituencies.
 The West Renfrewshire constituency also covered a portion of the Inverclyde council area, and the Glasgow Govan constituency also covered a portion of the Glasgow City council area.
 Glasgow Govan was in the Glasgow electoral region.